MarcelloAmmendolia/Achieve-rotation/README.md

 To do so, change the "dmx_remapped" parameter in the void loop to match the number of steps chosen.

 Keep in mind!:  Programming this in a DMX graphic environment can be tricky
-While this has not the runtime problems that comes with microstepping, is also less smooth in the movements, even if it's possible to threshold certain levels of acceleration and velocity.
+While this has not the runtime problems that comes with microstepping, is also less smooth in the movements,
+even tho, it's possible to threshold certain levels of acceleration and velocity.
 note: - definire esatto numero di step da compiere una volta che l'hardware sarà finito.